 Pleated Air Filters

 Pleated air filters are made of cotton or polyester fibers.
-The pleats in the design increase surface area and do a better job of catching pollutants and particles like pollen, pet dander, mold and dust than a fiberglass filter does.
-These are slightly more expensive than a fiberglass filter, but are more effective.
+The pleats in the design increase surface area and do a better job of catching pollutants and particles like pollen, pet dander, mold, and dust than a fiberglass filter does.
+These are slightly more expensive than a fiberglass filter but are more effective.

 HEPA Filters for Your Home

 Do you know what makes a HEPA filter so special?
-The acronym HEPA stands for high efficiency particulate air.
+The acronym HEPA stands for high-efficiency particulate air.
 These types of filters are recommended if you or anyone in your home suffers from allergies or respiratory problems.
-They are more expensive than pleated filters or fiberglass filters, but filter over 99% of harmful pollutants in the air.
-However, with higher grade HEPA filters, the more difficult it becomes for your system to pull in air.
+They are more expensive than pleated filters or fiberglass filters but filter over 99% of harmful pollutants in the air.
+However, with higher-grade HEPA filters, the more difficult it becomes for your system to pull in air.
 Check with the professionals at Service Tech, Inc. Heating & Air Conditioning to find a HEPA filter for your system.

 If you still have questions about what type of air filter is the best fit for your home and air conditioning system, give the professionals at Service Tech Heating & Air Conditioning a call at 205-488-4714 or contact us online.
-We are always happy to answer your questions and help find the best fit for your home, family and air conditioning system.
+We are always happy to answer your questions and help find the best fit for your home, family, and air conditioning system.